hestiacp/hestiacp-docs/web/docs/cli/commands.md

 v-delete-remote-dns-domain admin example.tld
 ```

-This function synchronize dns with the remote server.
+This function synchronise dns with the remote server.

 ## v-delete-remote-dns-domains